geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

 You may wish to skip ahead to  :ref:`configuring`.

-The next release of the GPI pipeline will probably be sometime September-ish after the final commissioning run, for use in 2014B.
+The next release of the GPI pipeline will probably be in Fall 2015.

 .. _version1.3.0: